stephengold/Wes/README.md

 `jme3utilities.` (if Stephen Gold holds the copyright) or `com.jme3.` (if the jMonkeyEngine Project holds the copyright).

+The source code is compatible with JDK 7.
-Both the source code and the pre-built libraries are compatible with JDK 7.
+The pre-built libraries are compatible with JDK 8.

 [Jump to table of contents](#toc)

 <a name="demos"/>